aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-design/powerpoint-fonts/embedded-font/_index.md

 ## **Compress Embedded Fonts**

-To allow you to compress the fonts embedded in a presentation and reduce its file size, Aspose.Slides provides the [compressEmbeddedFonts](https://reference.aspose.com/slides/java/com.aspose.slides/compress/#compressEmbeddedFonts-com.aspose.slides.Presentation-) method exposed by the [Compress](https://reference.aspose.com/slides/java/com.aspose.slides/compress/) class.
+To allow you to compress the fonts embedded in a presentation and reduce its file size, Aspose.Slides provides the [compressEmbeddedFonts](https://reference.aspose.com/slides/java/com.aspose.slides/compress/#compressEmbeddedFonts-com.aspose.slides.Presentation-) method (exposed by the [Compress](https://reference.aspose.com/slides/java/com.aspose.slides/compress/) class).

 This Java code shows you how to compress embedded PowerPoint fonts: